File(s) not publicly available

 What is protective space?
 Reconsidering niches in transitions to sustainability

-The transitions literature emphasises the role of niches, defined as a protective space for path-breaking innovations.
+The transitions literature emphasises the role of niches, defined as a protective space for pathbreakinginnovations.
 Surprisingly, the concept of protection has not been systematically interrogated.
-Our analysis identifies effective protection as having three properties in wider transition processes: shielding, nurturing and empowerment.
-Empowerment is considered the least developed in current niche literature.
-It can be understood as either processes that make niche innovations competitive within unchanged selection environments (fit-and-conform) or as processes that contribute to changes in mainstream selection environments in ways favourable to a path-breaking niche innovation (stretch-and-transform).
-Adopting a more constructivist perspective, we subsequently argue that analysis of these properties needs to be complemented with particular attention for the politics involved in their construction.
-Attention to empowerment confirms the view that niche actors need to link to wider processes of social change, and suggests how this arises.
-The paper ends with an outlook upon two promising research avenues: (1) the reconstruction of niche development in light of the present framework; (2) analyses of the diverse (political) narratives seeking to empower niches across time and space.
+Our analysis identifies protection as having three functions in wider transition processes: shielding, nurturing and empowerment.
+Empowerment, understood as processes and mechanisms that contribute to changes in mainstream selection environments in ways favourable to the pathbreaking innovation, is considered the least developed in current niche development literature.
+We argue that these properties need to be understood from an agency perspective, with attention for the politics involved in their realisation.
+The paper ends with an outlook upon two promising research avenues: 1) the reconstruction of niche development pathways in light of the present framework; 2)analyses of the diverse (political) narratives seeking to empower niches across time and space.